nijaasif/Analysis-of-Data-Analyst-Job-Trends-in-2023/README.md

 - **Month**: Month of the posting (January)

 ## 🔍 Objectives
+- Formatting Data in Excel
+- Using functions and Formulas to analyze data and save time
-- Analyze the distribution of job titles and locations
+- -Analyze the distribution of job titles and locations
 - Examine hiring rates across different months
-- Identify how often “Easy Apply” options are used
 - Determine which cities have the highest number of postings

 ## 🛠️ Technologies Used
-- Python
-- Pandas
+- Theoretical Concepts
-- Matplotlib / Seaborn
+- Excel
-- Jupyter Notebook
+-
 ## 📈 Future Improvements
 - Add visualizations for monthly hiring trends
 - Include job descriptions and NLP analysis